This page gives some very general energy-saving discussion. (Click Jump to heat pumps below)

 16. Keep the ‘heating curve’ setting (if you have one) as low as possible. (this is the weather-compensation setting).
 This keeps the temperature of the heated water in your radiators or your underfloor heating as low as possible so that the heat pump is kept happy and efficient.
 The Weather Compensation function uses an outside temperature sensor to automatically adjust the radiator or floor temperature.
 Some systems also have inside temperature sensor that can also affect the water temperature.
 Some systems have an ‘Auto-adapt’ type system where the water slowly adjusts itself automatically to attain the correct indoor temperature.
 This should give the lowest running costs if its set up correctly.

 17. If you don’t have weather-compensation, adjust the temperature on the unit to the lowest temperature that will give you sufficient heating.
 Adjustments can be made periodically as the seasons change.
-Don’t forget to turn the control down (not as warm) from time to time as the depth of winter passes.
+Don’t forget to turn the control down (not as warm) from time to time as the winter passes.
 Make a note of settings for next year.
 For example; 40ºC during winter; 35ºC from Feb; 30ºC from April; 35ºC from October.
 (40ºC = 104ºF, 30ºC = 68ºF)

 18. Make sure that nothing is restricting the water flow through the heat pump.
 High flow-rates are desirable.